dailystory/docs/articles/changelog/2020/july.md

 * allow emails to support delivery time
 * convert mailgun to httpclient
 * add assign task action to automation
+* throw exception in automation when block is invalid

 ## July 23, 2020
 * support donotcontactuntil and lastcontacted for date triggers